ahorner/text-helpers/README.md

 ### Temporary/Stub Localizations

 `text_helpers/rspec.rb` contains some helpers for setting up a test localization environment during your test runs.
+You can enable the helper methods by adding the `:text_helpers` tag to the examples that require them.

 To configure it, `require "text_helpers/rspec"` and configure the `before` and `after` hooks appropriately: